-- All exhibits must attach skills summary questions - B. No dead or parts of a dead animal are allowed unless properly preserved.
-The Fair Board reserves the right to disqualify and dispose of any project considered a health hazard or potential health hazard. - C. Please find the appropriate class below.
+- A. All exhibits must attach skills summary questions - B. No dead or parts of a dead animal are allowed unless properly preserved.
+The Fair Board reserves the right to disqualify and dispose of any project considered a health hazard or potential health hazard.